-Sandrena Gel is a female Hormone Replacement Therapy or HRT solution which contains the hormone oestrogen.
-Sandrena is used to relieve the symptoms of the menopause, including issues like hot flushing, and general discomfort.
+Sandrena Gel is a female Hormone Replacement Therapy or HRT solution that contains the hormone oestrogen.
+Sandrena is used to relieve the symptoms of menopause, including issues like hot flushes and general discomfort.
 Sandrena will only be prescribed to patients who feel as though their menopause symptoms are hindering their quality of life.

 What is Sandrena?

-Sandrena gel is an HRT (Hormone replacement therapy) which contains a synthesised version of the female hormone oestrogen.
+Sandrena gel is an HRT (Hormone replacement therapy) that contains a synthesised version of the female hormone oestrogen.
 As women get older and their ovaries begin to produce less oestrogen, the declining levels can lead to symptoms like night sweats, hot flushes, irregular periods, vaginal dryness, and mood swings.
 Sandrena gel can be given as a supplement to women suffering from oestrogen to replace the levels that are dropping in the body and keep symptoms to a minimum.
-HRT is typically only required for a short period of time, and its use must be reviewed regularly with a doctor.
-Sandrena is a form of oestrogen-only HRT which is applied directly to the skin and absorbed into the blood stream.
+HRT is typically only required for a short period, and its use must be reviewed regularly with a doctor.
+Sandrena is a form of oestrogen-only HRT which is applied directly to the skin and absorbed into the bloodstream.

 When is Sandrena used?

 Because Sandrena gel only contains oestrogen, it’s often suitable for women who have had a hysterectomy.
 If you have not had a hysterectomy, then your doctor will usually prescribe a progesterone medication to take alongside this substance.